metametadata/carry/docs/user-guide.md

 ## Actions
 **Action** is an object which represents an intention to modify a model.
-Actions can be dispatched only from within a control function via `dispatch-action`.
+Actions can be dispatched only from within a signal handler via `dispatch-action`.

 Similar to signals, actions are usually keywords or vectors, for instance: